xcp-ng/xcp-ng-org/docs/install.md

 #### 12. Installation

 :::warning
-After this step, data will be written on the disk!
+After this step, data will be written on the disk(s)!
+Check the listed device(s) one last time.
 :::

 ![](https://xcp-ng.org/assets/img/screenshots/install17.png)